Arts Communications Specialist, Office of the Vice Provost for the Arts

 Coursework in twentieth-century art and politics.
 GPA 3.9, Phi Beta Kappa.

-Board Member + Marketing Committee Chair, The Scrap Exchange
+Board Member (President Elect) and Marketing Committee Chair, The Scrap Exchange

 Jun 2016–Present, Durham, NC